MonicBuilder/Monic/README.md

 ```

 All the flags are declared globally.
 To set them in your code, you should use the directives `#set` and `#unset`,
 and also you can specify them when you run Monic.
-For example,
+For example:

 **file.js**